junjizhi/aide.el/README.md

 (setq openai-api-key "<api-key>")
 ```

-Then you can select any region and run `M-x aide-openai-completion-region-insert`.
+Then you can select any region and run `M-x aide-openai-complete-region-insert`.

-You can also run `M-x aide-openai-completion-buffer-insert`, which grabs the current buffer as a string, send it to OpenAI API and insert the result at the end of the buffer.
+You can also run `M-x aide-openai-complete-buffer-insert`, which grabs the current buffer as a string, send it to OpenAI API and insert the result at the end of the buffer.
 This is like the [OpenAI playground](https://beta.openai.com/playground) where you can run the command multiple times to continue the conversion in the same buffer.

   > Note: **This command reads th ENTIRE buffer**.